-In the autumn term of 2020/21, our opera courses will most likely be adapted according to requirements around social distancing, to ensure the health and safety of our students and staff.
-This means that the course will be designed to be taught through a combination of online and on-site sessions, while still combining all the elements of operatic training (vocal coaching, language coaching, stagecraft training), and a variety of live or recorded performance opportunities.
+In the autumn term of 2020/21, our opera courses will be adapted according to requirements around social distancing, to ensure the health and safety of our students and staff.

-In the meantime, we are accepting applications free of charge, and we are encouraging prospective students to apply by mid-July, in order to be considered for a place on one of our opera courses (Introduction to Opera Performance & Morley Opera School).
-Please complete the Morley Opera Audition Application Form and e-mail it to our Head of Opera, Michalis Angelakis, email@example.com, together with a recent video recording of two contrasting arias of your choice (with pre-recorded accompaniment).
-Simple home-recording equipment, such as smartphones, is perfectly accepted.
+To apply for either of our opera courses (Introduction to Opera Performance & Morley Opera School), please complete the Morley Opera Audition Application Form and e-mail it to our Head of Opera, Michalis Angelakis, firstname.lastname@example.org, together with a recent video recording of two contrasting arias of your choice (with pre-recorded accompaniment).
+Simple home-recording equipment, such as smartphones, is perfectly acceptable.

 Morley Opera School

 The Morley Opera School is a long-established part-time opera course running for three consecutive terms over one academic year.
 The Manager for Vocal Studies and Head of Opera Michalis Angelakis and Senior Vocal Coach Nicholas Bosworth run the opera school in a similar manner to a professional opera company with all students having the opportunity to take part in public performances, from concerts and recitals to staged opera scenes.

 - Develop core skills essential to the operatic profession such as stagecraft, movement, diction and vocal expression.

 - Experience the demands of preparing, rehearsing and performing a variety of repertoire.